solyarisoftware/nera.vim/README.md

 - v.
 0.4.1
   - `NeraLoad` new command to load script of commands
   - `NeraMapping` has now a cleaner list of key mappings
-  - `NeraAssign` now accept the function key argument just pressing the corresponding function key!
+  - `NeraSet` now accept the function key argument just pressing the corresponding function key!

 ## 👏 Acknowledgements